Skip to main content

 The Claims Process with CIGA: What to Expect

 As soon as possible after receiving the claim files, CIGA will mail letters detailing your rights under the California Insurance Guarantee Association Act and identifying who will be handling your claim.
-If you do not hear from CIGA within approximately one month from the date the company was declared insolvent, CIGA advises contacting them directly.
+CIGA assigns an adjuster to evaluate each covered claim and requests any additional documentation needed — proof of loss, estimates, receipts.
+If you do not hear from CIGA within approximately one month from the date the company was declared insolvent, contact them directly at (323) 782-0044 or at ciga.org.

 Be prepared for the reality that CIGA’s claim handling may differ from what you experienced with the original insurer.
-CIGA is processing claims from a failed company, often with incomplete records, and subject to statutory constraints that the original insurer was not.
+CIGA is processing claims from a failed company, often with incomplete records, and subject to statutory constraints the original insurer was not.
 The process can be slower and more limited.
+CIGA has broad discretion in how it settles covered claims within the statutory framework, and the practical reality is that disputing CIGA’s decisions can be more difficult than disputing a regular insurer’s decisions.

 If your claim qualifies as a covered claim, CIGA will pay it — subject to the statutory caps, exclusions, and reductions described above.
 Payment is not instantaneous.
 CIGA must verify coverage, determine the amount owed, and apply all statutory limitations before issuing payment.